ucldc/ingest_deploy/README.md

 #### Provision workers

-Once this is done and the instances are in a state of "running", get the machines setup and running a worker process by running:
+Once this is done and the instances are in a state of "running", get the machines setup and running a worker process:

-    ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'

-This will provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues specified.
+* To provision the workers by installing required software, configurations and start running Akara & the worker processes that listen on the queues specified, run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ec2.py ~/code/ingest_deploy/ansible/provision_worker-stage.yml --extra-vars='rq_work_queues=["normal-stage","low-stage"]'`

-You should see the worker processes appear in the rq dashboard once this is done.
+You should see the worker processes appear in the RQ dashboard once this is done.
 (As Mark for access to the dashboard).

 NOTE: if you already have provisioned worker machines running jobs, use the --limit=<ip range> eg. --limit=10.60.22.\* to make sure you don't reprovision